roblevintennis/the-learn-d-developer-design-patterns/chapters/03_observer.md

 ## Implementing Observer Pattern using TDD

 Let's use TDD to implement this pattern.
 Specifically, we'll be writing [unit tests][unit_testing] to test our Observer Pattern implementation as an isolated unit.
-Please be forwarned that I'll start out going through each and every "Red, Green, Refactor" cycle (so you can get a feel for this process), but will eventually start to condense things as we move forward.
+Please be forewarned that I'll start out going through each and every "Red, Green, Refactor" cycle (so you can get a feel for this process), but will eventually start to condense things as we move forward.
 We'll be using the [phpunit framework][phpunit] for this chapter so make sure you have that installed if you'd like to follow along.

 ```php
 <?php